contact@blackcoffeerobotics.com

-Developing software for robotics is a unique endeavor, and so is writing tests for it.
+Developing robotics software is a unique endeavor, and so is writing tests for it.
 In addition to common programming concepts such as data sanity, and computational considerations the developer is also expected to check for a variety of hardware interfaces and work with mathematical concepts of geometry and linear algebra more than most other software engineering.

 If you’re looking to write unit tests for ROS2 software, read ahead to find out how to write unit tests, how to write unit-testable code, and how to generate coverage for your codebase.
 I have created and open-sourced a simple line-following robot example to illustrate -